 Finding somewhere to live is usually the first challenge of moving to a new city, and it’s a whole lot easier when you know what neighbourhood you want to live in.
 So for newcomers to the city we’ve put together a brief guide to the barrios of Barcelona.
 Read on to see if you want to keep it real in Raval or live the high life in Sarria...

 Perfect for those who like being in the thick of it, El Raval is the multicultural melting pot of Barcelona.
 It’s dirty, noisy, creative and hip, with a population of immigrants, students and artists.
 Most apartments are quite cheap, given how central and well-connected the barrio is.
 For food-lovers it’s a great spot – not only do you have the Mercat de Sant Antoni but also lots of supermarkets and food shops selling produce that can be hard to find in other parts of the city.
 There’s also a plethora of bars and restaurants for those who like going out.
 On the downside the flats in El Raval are usually quite small, the streets are narrow and it can be difficult to sleep at night because of the noise.
-There are lots of ‘characters’ hanging out on the corners, but if you don’t bother them then they won’t bother you.
+There are reports of girls being cat-called and harassed in the street, so single female travellers might feel more comfortable in a different neighbourhood.